 In, and Off-Season Nutrition for the High School Athlete

-Many high school athletes, like professionals, are looking for an edge over their competitors and/or desire quick changes to their body composition, so they look to supplements.
-While I believe all energy and nutrient needs can be met through whole food, it is advisable to supplement with vitamins (vitamin D, iron) when deficiencies are present.
+In the off-season their training volume and intensity may be higher.
+This is also the time when appropriate weight loss and weight gain should be achieved.
+Many high school athletes, like professionals, look for an edge over their competitors and/or desire quick changes to their body composition, so they look to supplements.
+While I believe all energy and nutrient needs can be met through whole food, it is advisable to supplement with vitamin D and iron when deficiencies are present.